vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/daxiNAmnAyaH/yoginIhRdayam/padoux-jeanty/0/introduction.md

 23

-Amṛ tānanda’s commentary, the *Dīpikā* .
+Amṛtānanda’s commentary, the *Dīpikā* .
 It is a good edition both of the YH and of the commentary.
 Professor Dvivedi kindly let me use it before it was published for the French translation I made of this work.
 41 For this, and for the help he otherwise extended me, I wish to thank him once more very sincerely.
-The YH—of which a large number of manuscripts exist in India and Nepal—was fi rst edited in 1923, together with the commentaries of Amṛ tānanda and of Bhāskararāya, by Gopinath Kaviraj; this edition is still available, but it is not very reliable.
+The YH—of which a large number of manuscripts exist in India and Nepal—was fi rst edited in 1923, together with the commentaries of Amṛtānanda and of Bhāskararāya, by Gopinath Kaviraj; this edition is still available, but it is not very reliable.
 The YH was also published together with the *Nityāṣoḍaśikārṇava* and with the *Setubandha* of Bhāskararāya as vol. 53 of the Ānandāśram Sanskrit Series.